 Pour 1/2 inch of borax in the bottom of a container large enough to hold the tree limbs without overlapping.
-Lay the limbs in the borax, then add additional borax to cover.
+Lay the limbs in the borax and then add additional borax to cover them.
 If you can't arrange the limbs side by side without overlapping, stack them between layers of borax.
 Drying time depends on the size of the limbs, but it could be several weeks.

-Mix borax with other desiccants to make preservatives that are gentler on leaves and blossoms than straight borax, but still dry the limbs relatively quickly.
+Mix borax with other desiccants to make preservatives that are gentler on leaves and blossoms than straight borax but will still dry the limbs relatively quickly.
 Cornmeal and fine sand both work well mixed with borax in ratios ranging from 1:3 to 1:1.

-Alternatives to Borax
+Use Alternatives to Borax